-Andrew M. Shaw, Esq. is graduate of Georgetown Law, one of the top law schools nationwide.
+Andrew M. Shaw, Esq. is graduate of Georgetown University Law Center, which is one of the top law schools nationwide.
 While there, Andrew served as a board member of the Georgetown Journal on Poverty Law and Policy and published on the topic of civilian surveillance of the police.
 He also interned for prominent organizations including DeHeng Law Offices (one of the largest law firms in China), the U.S. Department of Education’s Office for Civil Rights, the Legal Aid Society’s Criminal Appeals Bureau in Manhattan, the Public Defender Service for the District of Columbia’s Mental Health Division, and the Office of the Federal Public Defender.

 After graduation, Andrew continued to develop his legal skills working for Justice Helen Hoens of the New Jersey Supreme Court.
-He then served as a judicial law clerk to three Superior Court Judges: the Hon.
-Margaret Goodzeit, P.J.F.P.; the Hon.
-Anthony F. Picheca, Jr., J.S.C.; and the Hon.
-Michael F. O’Neill, J.S.C., in Somerset County’s Family Part.
+He then served as a judicial law clerk to three Superior Court Judges: the Honorable Margaret Goodzeit, P.J.F.P.; the Honorable Anthony F. Picheca, Jr., J.S.C.; and the Honorablle Michael F. O’Neill, J.S.C., in Somerset County’s Family Part.
 Afterward, Andrew joined the DeTommaso Law Group.
-In October 2015, he published an article in the New Jersey Law Journal entitled “Alimony Reform, Cohabitation, and the Untimely Death of the Economic Needs Test.
-Andrew is a member of the New Jersey State Bar Association’s Family Law Section and Young Lawyers Division.
-He is also a member of the Somerset County Bar Association’s Family Law Practice Committee.
+In October 2015, Andrew published an article in the New Jersey Law Journal entitled “Alimony Reform, Cohabitation, and the Untimely Death of the Economic Needs Test.”
+In July 2017, he published an additional article in the New Jersey Law Journal entitled “‘Kozlov’ Test for Piercing Privileges is Alive and Well,” which was subsequently republished in the American Bar Association’s Minority Trial Lawyer newsletter.